hci-unihd/mlph_sheet11/README.md

 ## Machine Learning and Physics, Sheet 11

 ### Setup
+Disclaimer: This is currently not working for me, I will figure it out tomorrow and update the environment setup.
+You can do task one with the previous environment

 For this sheet we set up a new conda environment, that includes https://github.com/hci-unihd/celltype-graph-benchmark.

 Clone this repo and navigate into it: